byeager999/burger/README.md

 The technologies used in the making of this app were:  express, node.js, msql, html, css, bootstrap, handlebars, and is hosted on heroku.

-Below is the link to my github repository where this app resides:

 The app is hosted on heroku at the following link:

 My role was that of the application developer for this application.